-Used or taken alongside an effective skincare regime, antibiotics can be effective for acne.
+Used or taken alongside an effective skincare regime, antibiotics for acne treatment can be effective.

-Often, acne is the result of a lifestyle factor, such as stress, hormones or a poor diet.
-So it’s best to look at these first, to see if you can identify the cause and make changes to help manage your skin.
+Acne can be the result of a lifestyle factor , such as stress, hormones or a poor diet.
+So it's best to look at these first, to see if you can identify the cause and make changes to help manage your skin.

 Plus, there is a tendency for doctors to prescribe antibiotics as an easy quick fix, and this kind of over reliance on antibiotics can cause problems with resistance later on down the line.